0xdeadbeefJERKY/0xdeadbeefjerky.github.io/_posts/2017-08-13-another-getting-starting-in-security-post.md

 My academic background stemmed from an undergraduate degree in computer engineering.
 Although this helped me gain exposure to many of the topics I had listed above, I decided to supplement this with a graduate degree in cybersecurity after spending a few years in the field.
 Let me be clear, although the route to my professional career took me through academic schooling, this is certainly **not** the only route.
 I know a slew of security professionals from varying walks of life - philosophers, physics majors, former art and theater students.
 Some of these bright minds decided not to pursue an official education beyond high school, and they're phenomenal at what they do.
 In my eyes, that's one (of many) particular aspect of this industry that makes it unique.

 It is for this exact reason that this portion of the journey is completely dependent on personal preference.
 If you're the type that thrives in a traditional, academic environment, there are degrees (both online and on-campus) offered by several universities that can fit your needs.
-Conversely, if you prefer self-study and personal projects, there are more than enough resources online to facilitate that process as well.
+Conversely, if you prefer self-study and personal projects, there are more than enough resources online to facilitate that process.
 Of course, a combination of both approaches is perfectly feasible and effective as well.

 > <b>*Note:</b> If you decide to research potential colleges and universities for undergraduate or graduate security programs, be sure to carefully vet the curriculum.
 There are establishments that advertise information security or cybersecurity programs, but they may teach strictly from a management, compliance or theoretical perspective without including the technical, hands-on techniques necessary for practical execution.